 Average Carapace Width

 The yearly average carapace width is calculated for legal males and mature females using size data collected from May to October.
-The average size of legal males showed an increase in size for 2019.
-The average size of mature females has been variable since 1996, with a decrease in 2019.
+The average size of legal males showed an increase in size for 2020.
+The average size of mature females has been variable since 1996, with an increase in 2020.
 (Figure 6)

 580 Taylor Ave., Annapolis MD 21401